 Reserve a Room

 The capital of the state of Israel is none other than the city of Jerusalem.
-Much has been recounted and written about this city, and we would like to offer a taste of the authentic Jerusalem experience.
-Whether on a family or romantic holiday or on a business trip, the Israeli capital has a lot to offer for each individual.
+Much has been recounted and written about this city, and we would like to offer you a taste of the authentic Jerusalem experience.
+Whether on a family or romantic holiday or on a business trip, the Israeli capital has a lot to offer for each and every individual.

 David's Citadel Museum ( Tower of David)

 Set in the magnificently restored ancient Citadel first constructed 2,000 years ago by Herod the Great, the Tower of David Museum traces Jerusalem's long and eventful history through state-of-the-art displays and exhibits utilizing the most advanced technologies.

 Canaanites and Hebrews, Greeks and Romans, Crusaders, Muslims, Turks, British, and Israelis are richly presented and seek harmony within the age-old walls.